3dkrender/Steem.NET/libraries/README.md

 # Steem.NET

-.NET library to interact with the STEEM Blockchain and Zallet
+.NET library to interact with the STEEM Blockchain and Wallet

 ###Using Steem.NET COM library
 Steem.NET API is precompiled in a DLL.